1. How did the museum get its name?

-7. I work at the Amsterdam UMC, I am a student at UvA or I am a patient at the Amsterdam UMC and I am allowed to visit the museum free of charge.
+7. I work at the Amsterdam UMC or I am a patient at the Amsterdam UMC and I am allowed to visit the museum free of charge.
 Can I bring someone else?

-Yes, employees of the Amsterdam UMC (location AMC or VU), students of Amsterdam University and patients of the Amsterdam UMC (who have a wristband) can bring one person free of charge.
-A second person is allowed to visit the museum at a discount (€ 5,-).
-A third person can enter after paying the full entrance fee (€ 10,-).
+Employees of the Amsterdam UMC (location AMC or VU), and patients of the Amsterdam UMC (who have a wristband) can bring one person, this person is allowed to visit the museum at a discount (€ 5,-).
+A second person can enter after paying the full entrance fee (€ 10,-).